Images are awesome.

 Put simply, Images matter.

-Here at Canvasflow we get asked a lot about images – what formats to use, max dimensions and how to ensure quick loading.
-From my experience it appears that for many, images optimisation is still considered an afterthought.
-It gets done if and when we find the time.
+Here at Canvasflow we get asked a lot about images – from what formats to use, recommended dimensions and how to ensure quick loading.
+From our experience it appears that for many, image optimisation is still considered an afterthought.
+It gets done if the time is found.

-I understand this – clients would much rather do the fun stuff like writing an epic article or communicate an important message.
-It is also highly likely that the impact of un-optimised images is not fully understood and therefore not considered.
+We understand this – clients would much rather do the fun stuff like writing an epic article or communicating an important message.
+It’s also highly likely that the impact of un-optimised images is not fully understood and therefore not considered.

 In a time where slow loading content not only negatively affects the user experience but can result directly in loss of revenue, it’s critical to understand what impact images have on your content.